cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 parent, avoiding the compiler potentially doing optimisations that might result in stack interleaving.

-Here's an example of its use:
+Here's an example of its use, showing that it can't simply be terminated by
+Ctrl-C:

 {% highlight bash %}
 % ./dstate